Coinduction: an elementary approach

 \section{Introduction}

-In its basic and most common form, coinduction is a method for reasoning about the greatest fixpoints of monotone endofunctions on~$\Pow{A}$ for some set~$A$.
-Induction in turn may be seen as a way of reasoning about the least fixpoints of monotone endofunctions.
+In its basic and most common form, coinduction is a method for reasoning about the greatest fixpoints of monotone functions on~$\Pow{A}$ for some set~$A$.
+Induction in turn may be seen as a way of reasoning about the least fixpoints of monotone functions.

 Let $F : \Pow{A} \to \Pow{A}$ be monotone.
-By the well-known Knaster-Tarski fixpoint theorem, the least fixpoint~$\mu F$ and the greatest fixpoint~$\nu F$ of~$F$ exist and may be characterized as
+By the Knaster-Tarski fixpoint theorem, the least fixpoint~$\mu F$ and the greatest fixpoint~$\nu F$ of~$F$ exist and may be characterized as

 This yields the following proof principles